communitybridge/docs/easycla/project-managers/add-and-manage-git-organizations-and-repositories/README.md

 {% hint style="info" %}
 #### Note:

-If you select **Only select repositories**, then a newly added repository to the github organization will not be reflected automatically under the project's github organization page in Project Console.
+If you select **Only select repositories**, then a newly added repository to the github organization will not be reflected automatically under the project's GitHub organization page in Project Console.

 ![](../../../.gitbook/assets/selecting-individual-repositories.png)
 {% endhint %}